dyna2gams/dyna2gams.github.io/README.md

 their mathematical description.
 Take a look at the Tutorial to grasp the basic structure and characteristics of a DYNA model and how it relates to the mathematical formulation.

-__DYNA2GAMS__ has been developed in the course of the year 2018.
-A first prototype is available for download on this web site.
+__DYNA2GAMS__ has been developed in the course of the year 2018 and afterwards.
+It is available for download on this web site.
 On top, it comes with a very large set of examples borrowed from the literature and various academic or commercial OCP solvers.

-__DYNA2GAMS__ is free of charge for non-commercial use throughout the year 2019.
+__DYNA2GAMS__ is free of charge for non-commercial use throughout the year 2020.
 It is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International terms](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 It is based on [Regina Rexx Interpreter](https://regina-rexx.sourceforge.io/).
 Regina is distributed under the terms of the GNU Library General Public License Version 2.